 Source: Mariia Korneeva/Shutterstock.com

 Shoe size doesn’t automatically translate to ring size.
 Your ring finger and your feet are not magically intertwined.
 Save yourself the trouble of trying to use an abandoned slipper to set up a marriage proposal just because it worked out for Prince Charming and Cinderella.
-Don’t use a Lady Foot Locker as a measurement shortcut for wedding jewelry.
+Don’t use a Lady Foot Locker as a measurement shortcut for an engagement ring size.
 There are other ways to streamline the search for affordable wedding rings and find the perfect fit!

 Occasionally, sticking your sole into a Brannock Device might yield the same results as fitting your finger with a ring mandrel, but that makes for just a coincidence or a random fun fact rather than a magic formula.
-Just because the security code on the back of your latest credit card happens to be your birthday, it doesn’t mean that there’s been a universal security breach.
-So if you are trying to work backward from a shoe size to a ring size, you probably need a backup plan.
+So if you are trying to work backward from a shoe size to find the right ring size, you probably need a backup plan.
 Try a ring sizer, and you’ll quickly solve your problem.

 But why do people think there is that kind of formula in the first place?
 There is a general correlation between shoe size and height.
-And (again in general) tall people tend to have larger hands.
-The most commonly sold women’s shoe size in the United States is a seven, though most women’s feet are on average between a 8.5 and a 9.
+And (again, in general) tall people tend to have larger hands.
+The most commonly sold women’s shoe size in the United States is a 7, though most women’s feet are on average between 8.5 and 9.
 And the top-selling ring sizes fall somewhere between a six and an eight.
 This, if nothing else, immediately disqualifies the idea that the average ring size and average shoe size are correlated.
 If it didn’t, we’d see a larger ring size on average.

 In a practical sense, the size charts often look a bit different because men’s sizes include larger numbers as a practical measure, not because they use a different ring size chart.
 Men’s ring size charts are still measured the same way — they just tend to start at larger sizes.
 But even if the range of what’s offered to men and women differs, the units on the scale are the same.

 If the math of sizing charts makes you a bit dizzy, that’s all right.
 Just focus on the kind of conversion rate that allows two people to become one.
 So if you get that magical formula right, but the ring size wrong, you can rely on Modern Gents for a no-hassle exchange to get you fitted with the perfect ring in the correct ring size.Use Our Ring Size Chart to Determine Your Ring Size!